3t8/questdb.io/docs/reference/sql/create-table.md

 `PARTITION BY` allows for specifying the
 [partitioning strategy](/docs/concept/partitions) for the table.
-The default partitioning strategy is `NONE` and tables can be partitioned by one of the
+The default partitioning strategy is `DAY` and tables can be partitioned by one of the
 following:

 - `YEAR`